orchidsoftware/orchid.software/source/en/docs/alert.md

 ## Toast messages

-This is a small pop-up message in the upper right corner of the screen, to briefly notify the user of the result.
+It is a small pop-up message in the upper right corner of the screen, to briefly notify the user of the result.
-It is fully consistent with the one-time `Alert` messages, but has a different appearance and several additional methods:
+It is entirely consistent with the one-time `Alert` messages, but has a different appearance and several additional methods:

 ```php
 use Orchid\Support\Facades\Toast;